 One of the most common questions that we always get is what major or degree do I need to become Preschool Special Education Teachers or what courses do I need to take.

 We also asked Preschool Special Education Teachers what did they major in college or university and here are the top 5 most popular majors that came up.

 |Teaching of Individuals with Hearing Impairments Including Deafness|

 |Education or Teaching of Individuals with Emotional Disturbances|

 All states require special education teachers in public schools to have at least a bachelor’s degree.
 Some of these teachers major in elementary education or a content area, such as math or chemistry, and minor in special education.
 Others complete a degree specifically in special education.
 Teachers in private schools do not need to meet state requirements.
 However, private schools may prefer to hire teachers who have at least a bachelor’s degree in special education.

-For example: An accountant must complete 4 years of college and work for several years in accounting to be considered qualified.
+You will need a considerable amount of work-related skill, knowledge or experience to be a Preschool Special Education Teacher.
+For example, an accountant must complete 4 years of college and work for several years in accounting to be considered qualified.

 License and certifications